 Protein – 0.6 to 0.8 gram per kilo of body weight

 (e.g. 36 to 48 grams for a 60 kg (130 lb) individual)

 Protein For Kidney Disease Stages 4 & 5 (eGFR of 5 to 20)

 Protein – Ideal 20 grams, Max 30 grams total*

 *Amino acid supplementation is an important therapy to consider at this level of kidney disease and while only taking this much protein per day.
 Speak to your health professional about your treatment plan.

-As you can see a low protein diet in the final stages of kidney disease is the best protein strategy one can apply, of course protein is just one piece of the larger puzzle that makes up the complete kidney healing program, but nonetheless, it is most certainly a crucial piece of that puzzle.
+As you can see a low protein diet in the final stages of kidney disease is the best protein strategy one can apply, of course protein is just one piece of the larger puzzle that makes up the a complete kidney healing program, but nonetheless, it is most certainly a crucial piece of that puzzle.